 Triple glazing is available as is laminated security glass.
 Laminated glass is recommended as a security provision and is also a viable option for UV protection and sound reduction but both triple glazing and laminate glass can become very heavy, especially with larger doors where the thickness of the glass needs to increase.

-Over the years, sliding doors in residential homes have become increasingly more popular.
+Over the years, sliding glass doors in residential homes have become increasingly more popular.
 We believe the reason behind this is due to the sheer amount of natural light that can be provided from sliding doors.
-This has more than likely stemmed from homes in London, where space and light more restricted, so having sliding doors would provide more light whilst giving a more spacious look to a room.
+This has more than likely stemmed from homes in London, where space and light more restricted, so having sliding glass outside doors would provide more light whilst giving a more spacious look to a room.

-The main reason sliding doors are becoming more popular than bi-folding doors is that sliding doors have bigger panes of glass and less obstructions from the frames, providing optimum natural light.
+The main reason external sliding doors are becoming more popular than bi-folding doors is that sliding doors have bigger panes of glass and less obstructions from the frames, providing optimum natural light.

 The benefit of choosing us is the multitude of options we are able to provide.
-We have showrooms throughout the UK, so you can come and take a look at our range of products, to see their appeal and quality first-hand, as well as being able to speak to one of our advisors to see which sliding door product may be best suited to your requirements, before making your decision.
+We have showrooms throughout the UK, so you can come and take a look at our range of products, to see their appeal and quality first-hand, as well as being able to speak to one of our advisors to see which bespoke sliding door product may be best suited to your requirements, before making your decision.

 We understand that everyone and every home is different and, when it comes to sliding doors, there isn’t a one-size-fits-all, so what may be the perfect product for one of our customers may not be the best fit for you.
 That’s why, when you choose us, we will work together with you to create the perfect sliding door solutions to suit your needs.